matyalatte/tuw/examples/other_features/version_check/README.md

     "recommended": "2.1.0",
     "minimum_required": "2.0.0",
     "gui": {
-        "label": "You can't see this GUI.",
+        "window_name": "You can't see this GUI.",
         "command": "echo Hello!",
         "components": []
     }